JoaoBruno09/ODSOFT-CI-CD/README.md

 - [x] **Pipelane stages**

-In order to run the End To End tests in the pipeline, we had to add a new stage in the Jenkinsfile.
+In order to run the End-To-End tests in the pipeline, we had to add a new stage in the Jenkinsfile.

 ```groovy
 stage('End2EndTests'){